What is Event Management?

 7. Charity Events

 From Sports relief, to Marathons, to blood donation camps, or even a yummy bake sale.
 Charity events are becoming really common in all major cities across India.
 There are many big companies conducting charity events in India these days.
-It generally takes several months to organise a huge charity event.
+It generally takes several months to organize a huge charity event.

 8. Varied Events